I’ve had a lot on my mind recently since looking through my medical notes again.

-It’s vital for any Specialist to be informed about the child they’re treating, when they ask about the difficulties that child experiences.
+It is vital for any Specialist to be informed about the child they’re treating, when they ask about the difficulties that child experiences.
 Had the Specialist been informed, he will have come to understand that some of my behaviour traits fitted exactly into the Autism spectrum.

 A lot of my symptoms were overlooked because the interest from my father simply wasn’t there.
 Cerebral Palsy isn’t just about Cerebral Palsy.
 Through the brain injury it can include many other disorders such as Autism and Asperger.

-Children with autism may struggle with the following:
+Children with Autism may struggle with the following:

 - Verbal and nonverbal Communication;

 - Social Interaction including the way they relate to others.